30 Days of Serving and Sharing: Goodness & Kindness

 Joy & Faithfulness (Days 23 -30)

 Many of the following suggestions are easy.
 Others may call for sacrificial giving.
-Some even require courage.
+Some require courage.
 Adapt the ideas to suit your family and use them as a springboard for more ideas.
-Then, please share those new ideas with us!
+Please share those new ideas with us.
+We’d love to hear from you.

 Goodness & Kindness

-- Show hospitality to a new family in the neighborhood, or the new folks visiting your church.
+- Show hospitality to a new family in the neighborhood or to the new folks visiting your church.
 Invite them over for a meal or for coffee.
 Or bake a pie and deliver it to them.
 Years ago, my family did this for a new couple in our neighborhood.
-Because our visit was unannounced, we insisted we weren’t coming inside.
-What young mom likes unexpected visits?
-We introduced ourselves, gave them the pie, and said we just wanted to welcome them to the neighborhood.
-Years later, they shared with us that our welcome prompted them to visit, and later join our church.
+Because our visit was unannounced, we insisted we weren’t coming inside their home.
+What frazzled mom likes unexpected visits?
+We introduced ourselves, gave them a pie, and said we just wanted to welcome them to the neighborhood.
+We also invited them to visit our church.
+Years later, they shared that our welcome prompted them to visit and later join our church.
 It was also the beginning of a wonderful friendship.
 You never know how one simple act may affect someone.

 - Plan a celebration party for someone who has recently completed something difficult–a math test, medical treatment, extra job training, a marathon!

 - Get your kids to help you whip up a batch of homemade cookie dough.
-Roll it in a log shape, wrap in wax paper, and freeze.
+Roll it into a log shape, wrap it in wax paper, and freeze.
 Take the frozen, cookie dough to a busy, young mother so she can easily bake cookies for her little ones one day.

 - Prepare a main dish that freezes well.
 Give it to an expectant mom or a new mom.
 College kids with access to cooking facilities also appreciate this!